open-chaos/experiment-catalog/kubernetes/drain_node/README.md

 ## Running the Experiment

 ### Required Parameters

 This experiment requires the following parameters:

 * Environment Variables
   * `APPLICATION_ENTRYPOINT_URL` - Specifies the application entry point URL where your application can be reached in your environment.
-  *  `SERVICE_NAME` - the name of the service that you are going to kill
+  *  `POD_LABEL` - Specifies the label used to identify the pod that you are goin g to kill
+  *  `NODE_NAME` - Specifies the name of the node that will be drained

 ## Running the Experiment Direct from the Catalog using HTTP